Selecting a Material for Stereolithography (SLA) 3D Printing

 Compare injection-moulded thermoplastics to ‘thermoplastic-like’ materials in stereolithography

-SLA parts
+SLA parts from different materials

 The versatility and range of applications for SLA 3D-printed parts may surprise you.